jsonschemacycle/jsonschemacycle/README.md

 ### Getting Started
 Note: The library is still in alpha.
 Anyone welcome to participate.

-To start using the library simply run: ``npm install jsonschemacycle`` or compile it manually (see below).
 If your network is not already resolved, you can pass the URL of its entry point to the ``findCycles()`` function.
 It will return a promise that you can ``await``.
 ```